 - 1 teaspoon fresh lemon juice

-Bring water to just boiling and cover rosehips and Goji berries (also high in Vitamin C), if using.
+- Bring water to finger hot temperature of around 100 °F/38 °C and cover rosehips and Goji berries (also high in Vitamin C), if using.

-Steep for thirty minutes if using dried rosehips; steep fifteen if using fresh.
+- Steep for thirty minutes.
 The longer it sits, the stronger the tea.

 A Few More Rosehip Tea Tips